 Anecdotal evidence implies that CBD may be able to target and kill cancer cells without harming surrounding healthy tissue, though further study is needed.

 “Weed the People” and How it Hopes to Change Everything

 In an introduction to “Weed the People,” Ricki Lake talks about the purpose of the endeavor: “The goal here is to inform people about options and empower them to make their own decisions.
 The characters in our new film are parents and children who don’t care about the stigma of marijuana and desperately seek more humane therapies than chemo and toxic drugs.”

 The film looks at the lives of young cancer patients and their parents, who are desperately looking for a cure.
-Ignoring the stigma surrounding marijuana, parents turn to the drug as they look for a cure that doesn’t include so much suffering and pain.
+Ignoring the stigma surrounding marijuana, parents turn to the drug as they look for a potential treatment option that doesn’t include so much suffering and pain.
 The film aims to raise awareness about the medical applications of cannabis and to create a paradigm shift in the way cannabis is viewed.

 According to the film’s website, work on “Weed the People” began over a year ago, but the funds required to complete filming have not yet been raised.

 This is not the first time Abby Epstein and Ricki Lake have worked together on a film.
 The pair filmed “The Business of Being Born,” a documentary that looks at the maternal care system in America, and are currently working on “Sweetening the Pill,” a look at the side effects of using birth control pills.

 Where to Go for More Information

 You can find more information about “Weed the People” here.